Erik Karlsson scores in OT, Sharks beat Maple Leafs 4-3 - WHIZ News

 CLOSING IN ON 100

-San Jose first-year coach David Quinn reached 99th victories, improving to 99-94-25 between the Rangers and Sharks.
+Quinn reached 99 victories, improving to 99-94-25 between the Rangers and Sharks.

 INJURY UPDATES